sharan1303/study-chat-app/README.md

 - [ ] Implement a dark mode theme
 - [ ] Create mobile-responsive design improvements
 - [ ] Implement user profile settings and preferences
-- [ ] Add export functionality for chat conversations
 - [ ] Implement collaborative study sessions

 ### AI

-- [ ] Add text under chat response to indicate which model was used
 - [ ] Rework chat interface to use langgraph, maybe python usage?
 - [ ] Improve search capabilities with better context handling
 - [ ] Add support for more AI models